 What is the Arizona Agenda?

-We’re a political insider newsletter for political outsiders.
+We’re a daily political insider newsletter for political outsiders, run by two longtime local journalists.

 While our main target is state politics and government, we go anywhere we smell bullshit — from local school boards to the halls of Congress.